 Talking can be difficult, especially under stressful situations.
 Rated PVP of any kind, in any game can be a heated environment.
 Just look at League of Legends, Overwatch, Dota 2, Rocket League, Fortnort, Halo, CoD, HotS, etc. Rated arenas isn’t any different except that you can only really interact with your own teammate(s).

 The most important takeaway from this section is to stay calm, cool and collected.
 It doesn’t matter if you’re right or wrong if you’re an asshole about it.
 If things go wrong and you lose a match, it’s best to take a step back and analyze what went wrong.
-Just don’t go into a rant about how such and such class is broken or how ‘they only won because they had X trinket’.
+Just don’t go into a rant about how such and such class is broken or how ‘they only won because they had X trinket’ or throw the blame entirely on one person.
 That doesn’t help anyone.
-Focus on how both teams played, how the game started, how crowd control was used, if abilities were combo’d or not, etc. It’s not really required to say anything at all when a match ends; sometimes, you just have to move onto the next game.
+Focus on how both teams played, how the game started, how crowd control was used, if abilities were combo’d or not, etc. It’s not really required to say anything at all when a match ends; sometimes, you just have to move` onto the next game.